JeffreyBenjaminBrown/gauge-freq/README.md

 # How to use this

+Experiment with your guitar to create your own data.
-Run the Python code.
+Run the Python code on the data.

-It works with CSV data.
+The code works with CSV data.
 If there's a file called `data/input.csv`, and its columns are as described in [data/README](data/README.md), then running the Python code from the root of the project will create a new file, `data/output.csv`,